codazoda/notes/VSCodeCheatSheet.md

 # Visual Studio Code Quick Reference

+Jump to a function definition.

+    command + click

+Split the window and jump to a function definition.

+    command + option + click

+Go back after jumping to a function.

+    control + -

 Find any file by name in the currently opened folders or project.

     command + p